Foreign policy of Vladimir Putin: 2023

-In his 21 February 2023 address to the joint houses of the Russian parliament Putin stated that “We are not at war with the people of Ukraine.
-They’ve become hostages of their own regime and its Western masters.”
-In the speech Putin claimed that "The West began remaking Ukraine into an anti-Russia in order to tear away these historical lands from our country.”
-In the speech Putin alleged that there was a plan prepared by Kyiv and "the West" to launch a “punitive operation” in the Donbas just before Russia intervened.
-Putin also remarked that the war was about Russia’s right to exist.
+In his 21 February 2023 address to the joint houses of the Russian parliament Putin stated that "We are not at war with the people of Ukraine.
+They've become hostages of their own regime and its Western masters."
+In the speech Putin claimed that "The West began remaking Ukraine into an anti-Russia in order to tear away these historical lands from our country."
+In the speech Putin alleged that there was a plan prepared by Kyiv and "the West" to launch a "punitive operation" in the Donbas just before Russia intervened.
+Putin also remarked that the war was about Russia's right to exist.

+During a meeting with Valery Zorkin, the chairman of the Constitutional Court of Russia, while discussing a mid-17th century French map stated about Ukraine: "These lands were simply part of the Polish-Lithuanian Commonwealth, and then they were asked to become part of the Kingdom of Muscovy… And it was only later, after the October Revolution, that quasi-state formations began to form.
+The Soviet government created Soviet Ukraine.
+There was never any Ukraine in the history of humanity up to that point."

+On 30 May 2023 Putin stated that Russia did strike the territory of Ukraine, but did so "with high-accuracy long-range weapons and targets precisely military infrastructure facilities, or warehouses with ammunition or fuel and lubricants used in combat operations."
+The strikes in reality targeted civilian areas beyond the battlefield, particularly critical power infrastructure, which is considered a war crime.